The Importance of Being Early

 Everyone can play a role in defeating cancer.

-Whether you are a patient, know a patient, take care of a patient, or want to honor the memory of a patient, you are part of this initiative.
+Whether you are a patient, know a patient, take care of a patient, or want to honor the memory of a patient, you are part of the Knight Cancer Challenge.

 WHAT?
 We will stop cancer.